malur1703/Hotel-Booking-Analysis/README.md

 --->Performed spatial analysis on guests' hometown

---->Ananlysed how hotel prices vary across year
+--->Examined how hotel prices vary across year

---->Ananlysed preference of guests
+--->Analysed preference of guests

---->Ananlysed relationship between special requests and cancellation
+--->Investigated the relationship between special requests and cancellation

---->Ananlysed the busiest month
+--->Identified the busiest month

---->Ananlysed some more about customers
+--->Analysed some more about customers